-Our model shows strongly stimulus dependent recovery dynamics from depression, possibly a rather common property of synapses that has been reported in a number of studies.
-An acceleration with increasing frequency was found for very short stimuli at the calyx of Held (Wang and Kaczmarek, 1998; Sakaba and Neher, 2001a) and in the somatosensory cortex (Fuhrmann et al., 2004).
-These results are most likely indicators of activitydependent vesicle retrieval, and could be reproduced with the current model, although the effect observed with the parameters estimated for the recordings used in the study was smaller than reported by (Wang and Kaczmarek, 1998) (data not shown).
+Our model shows strongly stimulus-dependent recovery dynamics from depression, possibly a rather common property of synapses that has been reported in a number of studies.
+An acceleration with increasing frequency was found for very short stimuli at the calyx of Held (Wang & Kaczmarek, 1998; Sakaba & Neher, 2001a) and in the somatosensory cortex (Fuhrmann et al. 2004).
+These results are most likely indicators of activity-dependent vesicle retrieval, and could be reproduced with the current model, although the effect observed with the parameters estimated for the recordings used in the study was smaller than reported by Wang & Kaczmarek (1998; data not shown).
 To reproduce it, the rate of activity-dependent vesicle recruitment had to be reduced such that it only contributed at high stimulus frequencies.

-A slowing of recovery has been reported after increasing stimulus frequency (Xu and Wu, 2005; note that this study simultaneously varied stimulus duration and frequency) and duration (Forsythe et al., 1998) at the calyx of Held, in Purkinje cells (Silver et al., 1998) and motor neurons (Wu and Betz, 1998).
-The model behaviour is consistent with these findings, and suggests that recovery curves will generally assume the shape of a truncated power law (Eqn.
-13), with an initial fast component that terminates with a slow exponential decay.
+A slowing of recovery has been reported after increasing stimulus frequency (Xu & Wu, 2005; note that this study simultaneously varied stimulus duration and frequency) and duration (Forsythe et al. 1998) at the calyx of Held, in Purkinje cells (Silver et al. 1998) and motor neurons (Wu & Betz, 1998).
+The model behaviour is consistent with these findings, and suggests that recovery curves will generally assume the shape of a truncated power law (eqn (13)), with an initial fast component that terminates with a slow exponential decay.

 Generally, a truncated power law for relaxation dynamics is obtained if all processes are summed in a common variable (the postsynaptic current), and their relaxation time constants differ.
-Then, the recovery dynamics are given by a sum of exponential decay functions: $R(\Delta t) = \sum_i a_i e^{-k_i \Delta t}$ , where the $a_i$ denote the activation level of each process i, and $k_i$ its relaxation rate.
-If the sum is expressed in integral form, and the activation levels $a_i$ are chosen to follow a power law of the relaxation time constant (or any monotonously decreasing polynomial function), the following expression describes the recovery dynamics:
+Then, the recovery dynamics are given by a sum of exponential decay functions: $R(\Delta t) = \sum_i a_i e_i^{-k} \Delta t$, where a_i denotes the activation level of each process i, and k_i its relaxation rate.
+If the sum is expressed in integral form, and the relaxation time constant (or any monotonously decreasing polynomial function), the following expression describes the recovery dynamics:

-$$R(\Delta t) \sim \int_0^\infty k^\alpha \cdot step{k_s}(k) \cdot e^{-k\Delta t} dk = \Gamma(\alpha+1) \cdot \Delta t^{\alpha-1} e^{-k_s \Delta t},$$ (14)

-where $step{k_s}(k) = \{ \begin{array}{cc} 1 & k \ge k_s \\ 0 & k < k_s \end{array}$ is the step function, which introduces a lower limit on the decay constant (the upper limit is ignored as it only makes a minor contribution; more complicated activation level distributions described by a polynomial will yield sums of this function).
-This integral is the Laplace transform of $k^{\alpha} \cdot step{k_s}(k)$ , which yields the expression introduced in equation 13.
-Further experiments are required to test this prediction, where recovery curves following different stimulus protocols have to be be compared in presence of variable calcium buffer concentrations or calmodulin blockers that selectively control the strength of the slow STP components.
+$$R(\Delta t) \sim \int_0^\infty k^\alpha \cdot step{k_s}(k) \cdot e^{-k\Delta t} dk$$ where $step{ks}(k) = \{1 \text{ if } k \ge k_s; 0 \text{ otherwise}\}\$ is the step function, which introduces a lower limit on the decay constant (the upper limit is ignored as it only makes a minor contribution; more complicated activation level distributions described by a polynomial will yield sums of this function).
+This integral is the Laplace transform of $k^{\alpha} \times step{k_s}(k)$, which yields the expression introduced in eqn (13).
+Further experiments are required to test this prediction, where recovery curves following different stimulus protocols have to be compared in the presence of variable calcium buffer concentrations or calmodulin blockers that selectively control the strength of the slow STP components.